rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 It's useful to first define what "experiences" and "memory" might mean for agents.
 The [CoALA paper](https://arxiv.org/pdf/2309.02427) by Sumers et al. (2023) proposes a framework separating "procedural memory" (e.g., instructions in the system prompt) from "episodic memory" (e.g., experiences like past decisions and actions).

-Claude Code stores procedural memory in `CLAUDE.md` files.
-A history of Claude Code's decisions and actions (e.g., tool call results) live in context during sessions.
-Full session histories are also logged to `~/.claude/projects/` in JSONL format.

-How do we transform specific past decisions and actions into persistent, general rules that guide future behavior?
+Claude Code stores instructions in `CLAUDE.md` files.
+And full Claude Code session logs with decisions and actions are saved to `~/.claude/projects/` in JSONL format.
+But, how do we transform specific past decisions and actions into persistent, general rules that can be added to instructions?

 The [Generative Agents paper](https://arxiv.org/pdf/2304.03442) by Park et al. (2023) shows one approach.
-Their agents use a reflection step, where they synthesize past actions  into higher-level rules that inform future planning and decisions.
-Reflection converts granular episodic memories (what happened) into abstract procedural knowledge (how to behave).
+Their agents use a reflection step to synthesize past actions into general rules that inform future planning and decisions.

 <figure>
 <img src="/assets/gen_agents.png" width="90%">